MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/health-service/overview.md

  >[!NOTE]
  > The physical location is derived from your fault domain configuration.
-For more information about fault domains, see [Fault Domains in Windows Server 2016 Technical Preview](../storage-spaces/fault-domains-windows-server-2016.md).
+For more information about fault domains, see [Fault Domains in Windows Server 2016](../fault-domains.md).
 If you do not provide this information, the location field will be less helpful - for example, it may only show the slot number.

 ### Coverage

-In Windows Server 2016 Technical Preview 5, the Health Service provides the following Fault coverage:
+In Windows Server 2016, the Health Service provides the following Fault coverage:

 -   **Essential cluster hardware**: